Learn About AmeriCorps for Seniors

 Volunteer Administrative Assistant

-The Volunteer Administrative Assistant is responsible to the Volunteer Resource Center Manager.
+The Volunteer Administrative Assistant is responsible to the Volunteer Resources Supervisor.
 The purpose of the job is to assist the VRC manager in maintaining accurate records and in retrieving data needed for the running of the program and more…

 Special Projects